Lambic: Faro

-The sugar was originally added shortly before serving, and therefore not add carbonation or alcohol was to the beverage, as the sugar did not have the time to ferment.
-Modern faro beer is still characterized by the use of brown sugar and lambic but is not always a light beer.
+The sugar was originally added shortly before serving, so does not add carbonation or alcohol to the beverage, as the sugar did not have the time to ferment.
+Modern faro beer is still characterized by the use of brown sugar and lambic, but is not always a light beer.
 The use of meertsbier has disappeared, and modern faro is not viewed as cheap or light.
 Today, faro is bottled, sweetened, and pasteurized to prevent refermentation in the bottle.
 Examples are produced by Cantillon, Boon, Oud Beersel, Lindemans or Mort Subite.

 Kriek

 Lambic refermented in the presence of sour cherries (usually the morello variety, or a bitter variety known as the Schaarbeek cherry) and with secondary fermentation in the bottle results in kriek.
 Traditional versions of kriek are dry and sour, just as with traditional gueuze.

 Fruit

 Lambic may be made with the addition of raspberry (framboise), peach (pêche), blackcurrant (cassis), grape (druif), or strawberry (aardbei), as either whole fruit or syrup.
 Other, rarer fruit lambic flavorings include apple (pomme), banana (banane), pineapple (ananas), apricot (abricot), plum (prune), cloudberry (plaquebière), lemon (citron), and blueberry (myrtille).
 Fruit lambics are usually bottled with secondary fermentation.
 Although fruit lambics are among the most famous Belgian fruit beers, the use of names such as kriek, framboise or frambozen, cassis, etc. does not necessarily imply that the beer is made from lambic.
 The fruit beers produced by the Liefmans Brewery, for example, use an oud bruin, rather than a lambic, as a base.

 Many of the non-traditional fruit beers derived from lambic that was commercialized in the last decades are considered to be low-quality products by many beer enthusiasts.
-These products are typically artificially sweetened, artificially carbonated, sterilized, and based on syrups instead of the whole fruit.
+These products are typically artificially sweetened, artificially carbonated, sterilized, and based on the juice of the fruit instead of the whole fruit.